PhoeniXAbhisheK/Applications/README.md

 This repository contains small apps made by me while learing.

 ## TwitterBot
-A basic [Twitter bot](https://twitter.com/PhoenixGyaan) that retweets and favourites tweets based on passed parameters using the Twitter API.\s\s
+A basic [Twitter bot](https://twitter.com/PhoenixGyaan) that retweets and favourites tweets based on passed parameters using the Twitter API.
 Made in **Node.js** using **Twit** (https://www.npmjs.com/package/twit)